bnbinder/BitHeroes-AutoFisher/README.md

 things to do
 - when it grabs something like can or boot reset automatically
-- adjust search for for loop becuase we arent looking at the percent right
+- ~~adjust search for for loop becuase we arent looking at the percent right~~ (done i think, will relook afer first is solved)
-- hard code values for different window sizes? getting relative is hard
+- hard code values for different window sizes? getting relative is hard (maybe)